presleyp/Speriment/README.md

 In terms of PsiTurk, Speriment only records trial data, not unstructured data.
 PsiTurk records event data automatically, but only for a few kinds of events.

-Speriment records the following trial data and `speriment-output` gives it these names:
+Speriment records the following trial data and `speriment-output` gives it these column names:

-- PageID: ID given or automatically generated for the page
+- PageID: ID given or automatically generated for the page.
-- PageText: Text given to display on the page
+- PageText: Text displayed on the page.
+- PageResources: Resources displayed on the page.
 - BlockIDs: IDs of all blocks that enclose this page
 - StartTime: The time when the page displayed.
-This is in milliseconds since 1/1/1970, which makes it easy to subtract EndTime from it for reaction time.
+This is in milliseconds since 1/1/1970, which makes it easy to do math on.
 - EndTime: The time when the participant clicked Next.
+- ReactionTime: The difference between StartTime and EndTime.
 - Iteration: The number of times, counting from 1, that this page was displayed.
 Will always be 1 unless the page is in a block with a criterion.
-- Condition: The experimental condition you supplied for the page.
+- Condition: The experimental condition supplied or sampled for the page.
+- OptionOrder: The option IDs in the order in which they were displayed.
+  Options are shuffled and you may want to look at how they appeared on the page.
+- OptionTexts: The text of each option displayed on this page in the order in which it displayed.
+- OptionResources: Resources displayed with the options on this page, grouped by option in the order in which the options displayed.
 - SelectedID: The IDs of any options that the participant selected.
+- SelectedPosition: The position, left-to-right starting from 0 at the left, of any selected options.
 - SelectedText: The text of any options that the participant selected.
 - Correct: The information you supplied about whether the option is correct or what a correct text answer will match.
-- OptionOrder: The option IDs in the order in which they were displayed.
-  Options are shuffled and you may want to look at how they appeared on the page.
-- SelectedPosition: The position, left-to-right starting from 0 at the left, of any selected options.

 `speriment-output` also returns the following columns from PsiTurk data:
 - UniqueID: The HIT ID and Worker ID